evanjelica/Environeers/README.md

 Environeers was created by four college students:

-- Abigail Thomas
+- Abigail Thomas, freshman at UT Dallas
-- Anjelica Avorque
+- Anjelica Avorque, junior at UT Dallas
-- Khoa Vu
+- Khoa Vu, sophomore at UT Austin
-- Tabreek Somani
+- Tabreek Somani, sophomore at University of British Columbia